Maintaining Historical Markers

 Since taking the lead on coordinating the maintenance of these older markers, it has been the goal of the Georgia Historical Society to do everything possible to care for these aging historical resources.
 While limited in our ability to repair or replace every one of the many markers needing attention, our interest in documenting the condition and needs of the markers and trying to find workable solutions to these issues is constant.
 To that end, we invite Georgians to contact us with information on damage to and theft of these markers, and also with concerns over marker locations.
 Please use the form found here to report marker concerns.

 The Georgia Historical Society welcomes the help of individuals and community partners with maintaining our state’s historical markers.
-Whether you wish to “adopt” a historical marker or simply clean the marker, we appreciate your help.
+Whether you wish to “adopt” a historical marker or simply clean the marker (or a series of markers!), we appreciate your help.
 To learn best practices for cleaning a historical marker, please follow this link to view our Comprehensive Cleaning Guide.

-For questions regarding new historical markers and the application process, please contact Sheila Boone at email@example.com or 912.651.2125 ext.
-131.
+For questions regarding new historical markers and the application process, please contact the Marker and Outreach Coordinator at 912.651.2125 ext.
+122.